2014 Gobowling.com 400

 The 2014 Gobowling.com 400 was a NASCAR Sprint Cup Series stock car race that was held on August 3, 2014, at Pocono Raceway in Long Pond, Pennsylvania.
 Contested over 160 laps on the 2.5 mi triangular superspeedway, it was the 21st race of the 2014 NASCAR Sprint Cup Series season.

 Dale Earnhardt Jr. won the race, his third win of the season, completing the first season sweep of Pocono since 2006.
 Kevin Harvick finished second while Joey Logano, Clint Bowyer, and Greg Biffle rounded out the top five.
 The top rookies of the race were Kyle Larson (11th), Austin Dillon (15th), and Justin Allgaier (16th).

-Previous week's race

-The previous week at the Brickyard 400, Jeff Gordon took the lead on the final restart and took the checkered flag for the 90th time in his career, to guarantee a spot in the Chase for the Sprint Cup.
-Carl Edwards, Jimmie Johnson and Joey Logano also clinched spots in the Chase.
-Kasey Kahne fell to fifth on the restart, and ran out of fuel on the final lap, finishing sixth.
-Gordon described his race win as "nothing better, especially in a big race, coming to Victory Lane with your family here", while he "was trying so hard with 10 to go not to focus on the crowd".
-Kahne reflected on his position at the final restart, stating that he should have picked the outside line, also stating "pretty much let Jeff control that restart.
-I took off and never spun a tire and the inside had been more grip throughout the race and I started on the inside and I thought it was a great decision.
-But I didn't spin a tire and Jeff drove right by me."

 Report

 Background

 Pocono Raceway is a three-turn superspeedway that is 2.5 mi long.
 The track's turns are banked differently; the first is banked at 14°, the second turn at 8° and the final turn with 6°.
 However, each of the three straightaways are banked at 2°.
 The front stretch at Pocono Raceway is 3,740 feet long, the longest at the track.
 The back stretch, is 3,055 feet long, while the short stretch, which connects turn two with turn three, is only 1,780 feet long.
 The defending race winner from 2013 is Kasey Kahne.